Tour de Ricky – 30 May 2026

 It’s about getting round in great company

-Starting at Woodoaks Farm, we’ll head north on country roads from Rickmansworth up to Silverstone before looping south to the Thames at Benson.
+Starting at Woodoaks Farm, we’ll head north on country roads from Rickmansworth up to Silverstone before looping south .
 The triangle is closed by a run through the Chilterns via Marlow.
 Less than 2,000 metres of climbing.

 100km